niravcodes/huffman_compression/README.md

     -o output_file      : Mention the output file.
 By default a.out
     -d                  : Decompress instead of compress

-## Source Directory structure
+## Source Directory Structure
 The main directory contains all the "fluff" code.
 It's the interface that the end user interacts with.
 The main libraries are found in `corelib` folder.
 It contains all the data structures and algorithms needed to implement Huffman.
-Notice that the data structures were in the STL.
-That's deliberate, as this is foremost a learning endeavour.
+You might find that the data structures I implemented were already in STL.
+I rewrote them anyway because this is supposed to be somewhat educational for me (and also because its fun).

 ## Building
 Build with